maxtong9/smart_meetings/README.md

 rake db:migrate
 ```

+## Install awscli for Python aws credentials

+`pip3 install awscli`

+then set credentials using:
+`aws configure`

+Then enter the Id and Secret Key shared in the group chat.

+## Rails credentials

+Put shared master.key file (messenger) into
+`smart_meetings/ApplicationServer/config`

 ## Create test.json file to upload while creating user (can just be anywhere) with:

 This step is only relevant up until our text analysis functions are working.